I hope you enjoy this blog post.

-In January 2015 it emerged that Pablo Picasso’s granddaughter – Marina Picasso – will be selling seven of her grandfather’s paintings for an estimated combined value of £200 million, as well as the Cannes villa where he spent his later years.
-Rather than go down the auction route of selling, Ms Picasso said she was accepting private bids for what was to become one of the most expensive pieces of modern art of that year.
+In January 2015 it emerged that Pablo Picasso’s granddaughter – Marina Picasso – was selling seven of her grandfather’s paintings for an estimated combined value of £200 million, as well as the Cannes villa where he spent his later years.
+Rather than go down the auction route of selling what are considered some of the most expensive paintings in the world, Ms. Picasso said she was accepting private bids for what was to become one of the most valuable pieces of modern art of that year.

 So what was available?

 Details of the works on sale were unclear, but some sources said that a portrait of Marina’s mother Olga Khokhlova was included, painted in 1923, and valued at £40m.
 Another early piece that is not in Picasso’s iconic Cubist style was the 1921 piece Maternité, valued at £35m.

 More to come?

-This is not the first time Marina Picasso has sold off her grandfather’s work – in 2014 she sold two pieces, at the time indicating that there would be more on the way.
+This is not the first time Marina Picasso has sold off her grandfather’s work – in 2014 she sold two relatively expensive paintings, at the time indicating that there would be more on the way.
 The proceeds from those sales went mainly towards the Marina Picasso Foundation, which supports poor children in Vietnam.
 Her decision to sell the batch of paintings privately is said to stem from the fact that she was unimpressed with the £5 million they received at Sotheby’s’ Paris.

 Understandably this has sparked some considerable excitement in the art world at the possibility of new pieces flooding the market, but a question arose as well.